camunda/camunda-docs/docs/guides/create-decision-tables-using-dmn.md

 1. Click the **Modeler** tab at the top of the page.
 2. Click **New project** and name your project.
 For this example, we'll name our project "Deciding what to wear".
-3. Click **you New > DMN Diagram** and name your diagram.
+3. Click **New > DMN Diagram** and name your diagram.
 We'll name our diagram "Picking an outfit".

 ## DMN in action